Number Memory

 How the Number Memory Test Works

 Our number memory test measures your forward digit span - how many digits you can remember in the correct order.
 The test progressively increases difficulty, adding one digit with each successful round.
+This adaptive staircase approach is based on standard psychometric methods used in clinical digit span assessments.

 How the Test Works

-1. 1A number appears on screen for a calculated duration
+1. 1A number appears on screen for a calculated duration (1 second per digit)

 2. 2The number disappears and you must type it from memory